Workout Routine for Women Over 60: Get Strong and Get Active

 • After Exercise: Rehydrate by drinking 16-24 ounces of water.

-Be sure that you are drinking water through out the day and even on the days you are not working out.
+Be sure that you are drinking water throughout the day and even on the days you are not working out.

-drinking water
+water and drinking water

 Get Enough Sleep